decredcommunity/events/reports/20191004-blockchain-digital-asset-conference-abuja-nigeria.md

 * Documentary Movie (Bitcoin: The End of Money as we know it) / Welcome message by Coordinator Blockchain Nigeria User Group.
 * Keynote – Hon Femi Gbajabiamila, Hon Speaker HoR, Nigeria: How Government can leverage Blockchain and Technologies of the 4IR for better service delivery.
-* Keynote -Special Guest of Honor, Prof. Kingsley Moghalu, former UN Diplomat, former Deputy Governor CBN, shares knowledge on what it means to develop a blockchain-based system, immediatebenefits and long-term transformational potential for Africa.
+* Keynote -Special Guest of Honor, Prof. Kingsley Moghalu, former UN Diplomat, former Deputy Governor CBN, shares knowledge on what it means to develop a Blockchain-based system, immediatebenefits and long-term transformational potential for Africa.
 * Platform Presentation – Luke Kim, CMO Vite Lab: Building Blockchain Solutions that deliver value to governments and enterprises.
 * 1st Panel Session - Can Nigeria emerge & lead Africa as the next fintech/ blockchain hub?
 * Platform Presentation – Garmine Ifudu - Kudi Exchange: Enabling seamless payments in a decentralized economy.